Neural Networks

 4.2 Gated Recurrent Units (GRU)

-GRUs simplify the LSTM architecture by combining the forget and input gates into a single update gate, making them computationally more efficient while maintaining similar performance.
+GRUs simplify LSTM architecture.
+They combine the forget and input gates into a single update gate, making them computationally more efficient while maintaining similar performance.
+Fewer parameters.
+Faster training.
+Same power.
+For many applications, GRUs deliver LSTM-level results with less computational overhead.

 Section 5: RNNs in Action: Real-World Applications